Judiciary of Malaysia: High Courts

 The High Courts have unlimited jurisdiction in all criminal matters other than matters involving Islamic law.
 The High Courts have original jurisdiction in criminal cases punishable by death.

 Cases are heard by a single judge in the High Court, or by a judicial commissioner.
 While High Court judges enjoy security of tenure, judicial commissioners are appointed for a term of two years, and do not enjoy similar protection under the Constitution.

 An application for a judicial review is applied in this court.

 Subordinate courts

 The Magistrates' Courts and Sessions Courts in Malaysia have the power in both criminal and civil matters.

 Sessions Courts

 Somewhat like the former Quarter Sessions in England, but does not exceed RM1,000,000 as per ss 65(1)(b), 73(b), 93(1) of the Subordinate Courts Act 1948 (SCA).
 The exception however is in matters relating to motor vehicle accidents, landlord and tenant and distress, where the Sessions Courts have unlimited jurisdiction pursuant to s 65(1)(a)SCA.
 Also, by virtue of s 65(3) SCA, the parties to a legal action may enter into an agreement in writing to grant jurisdiction to the Sessions Court to try an action beyond its prescribed monetary jurisdiction aforesaid.

 Magistrates Courts

-Magistrates are divided into First Class and Second Class Magistrates, the former being legally qualified and having greater powers.
-Second Class Magistrates are normally appointed.
+Magistrates are divided into First Class and Second Class Magistrates, the former being legally qualified and having greater powers, while the latter are normally appointed.